 You should always be ready to shift the price or the structure of the sale.
 If a prospect tells you that they cannot afford $8,000 for 20 employees, you need to be able to restructure that deal to accommodate or get closer to their budget.
 Which may convert some of their employees to a basic package but keeps leadership on the full plan.
 You might be able to do this through a monthly plan that costs more per year than the $8,000 but broken up into monthly is more affordable.
 Consult with members of your team to discover the flexibility you have and create scenarios prior to meetings.
 This way your prospects don’t have to wait for you to talk to your team, you will have an answer for them now.

 Okay, so I just gave you a ton of information, now what do you do with it.
 If you take nothing but this away, just know that preparation is key.
 You need to know every angle of every objection, use case, pain point, and your own pricing strategy.
 You may think that your solution is cut and dry, but believe me, your prospects will find ways around your product structure you never thought of.
-It’s a good idea to set aside a day to just go over these pitches, objections, and talk flexibility with your team.
+Sales closing techniques never get easier, so it’s a good idea to set aside a day to just go over these pitches, objections, and talk flexibility with your team.
 It’s a small-time investment in yourself and it will pay dividends, for not just you, but your prospects.
-And happy prospects equals a high closing rate.
-Happy Selling!
+Happy selling!